yjg30737/pyqt-openai/README.md

   <img src="https://github.com/yjg30737/yjg30737/assets/55078043/3366b496-3e1e-491c-841e-19871da55c40" alt="Donate with PayPal" style="height: 60px; width: 170px" />
 </a>

-<b>This officially supports openai>=1.0.0 and llama-index 0.9.2, but it also supports old version of openai(below 1.0.0).
-If there is an error related to old version of openai, you have to either upgrade openai and llama-index to recent version or find the matching version.
+<b>This officially supports openai>=1.0.0, but it also supports old version of openai(below 1.0.0).
+If there is an error related to old version of openai, you have to upgrade openai.
 But i highly recommend that use recent version if you meet the error.</b>

 ## Table of Contents
 * [Feature](#feature)